 The emergence of culturally sensitive tourism products will diversify local economies and attract new visitors to the area, making tourism a more viable and attractive source of livelihood for people living in Northern communities and also better conditions for local companies.

-Output 1 – Improved understanding of culturally sensitive tourism business environment
+Output 1 – Improved understanding of culturally sensitive tourism

-Output 2 – Online courses as toolkits
+Output 2 – Online courses

 - identify the meanings of cultural sensitivity in tourism and develop one’s skills related to them

 - recognise, describe and reflect upon challenges related to cultural sensitivity in tourism and particularly in one’s own work and

 - create and apply culturally sensitive approaches in one’s work by using practical tools given during the course.